bixlabs/nightwatchjs-end-2-end-library/README.md

     * ``test-end2end-headless`` command (does exactly the same as ``test-end2end`` but headless for CI environments).
     * ``test-end2end-all`` command (it runs the test in Chrome, Firefox and IE11 (IE through BrowserStack though)).
     * ``test-end2end-headless-all`` command (Same as the command above it's just the headless version for CI environments).
-    * ``test-end2end-browserstack`` command (It runs the tests through the BrowserStack platform in IE11 and Safari).
+    * ``test-end2end-browserstack`` command (It runs the tests through the BrowserStack platform in IE11).
-    * ``test-end2end-browserstack-ci`` command (Same as the one above, just that this one runs it in 4 different browsers instead of 2, Chrome and Firefox are added).
+    * ``test-end2end-browserstack-ci`` command (Same as the one above, just that this one runs it in 3 different browsers instead of 1, Chrome and Firefox are added).

 ## To run tests through BrowserStack (Recommended)